kpacha/simple-oauth2-server/README.md

 simple-oauth2-server
 ====

-Simple demo of an OAuth2 Server
+Simple demo of an OAuth2 Server based on the oauth2-server-php project

 #Requirements

 * git
-* vagrant 1.1+
+* vagrant 1.4
-* puppet

 #Install